EQUINOX and COVID-19

 Supply of Print Books Ordered through Website

-Trade customers and libraries ordering through our distributors should contact them for any updates.
+Trade customers and libraries ordering through library suppliers and wholesalers should contact them for any updates.
 We are aware that a number of trade customers and libraries have issued advice to our distributors to postpone supply of newly released books until further notice.